Categories: Uncategorized

 Geofencing, Loyalty, and the Language of Personalization

-The ability to deliver relevance when it matters most, be it through location, timing, or language, turns an ordinary app into a trusted companion.
-The question is not whether you can implement these tools.
-It is whether you know why and when you should.
+The ability to deliver meaning — not just messages — when it matters most turns an ordinary app into a trusted companion.
+The question is no longer if you can implement these tools, but why and when you should.

 Why Location and Language Matter